 We went from BLAH…

 We think it’s absolutely AMAZING and get tons of compliments on it.
 That bold splash of orangey-peach color behind all the wood and stainless appliances was just the ticket.

 We chose the table over a desk so we can pull it out and seat 4-6 peeps for meals, games or puzzles or leave it tucked in the back to allow me ample room to spread my work out AND fit both little cat beds for our resident mousers.
 And yes, they nap in the while I work.

 Oh and we secured the table to the back wall with hooks/straps so it doesn’t end up in the bathroom when we stop.

-I also picked up a few other pieces that made great accents to complete our tropical Key West theme.
+I also picked up a few other pieces that are perfect home decor accents to complete our tropical Key West tropical theme.

 Interior Makeover Project complete!!

 WHEW!!
 So, did you get all of that?

 Let’s just get this all out now…this WAS NOT EASY, especially for my Grunt Man as he completed all the hard labor and I owe the man a bottle of Kentucky’s finest bourbon next time we are in the Bluegrass State.